SarweshvaranA/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/README.md

 ## Result :

-Thus, the analog sensor was successfully interfaced with the STM32 Nucleo board using the ADC channel, and the sensor's analog values were accurately read and displayed on the serial monitor.
+Thus, To configure ADC channel for interfacing an analog sensor and read the values on the com port was executed successfully.